Loading617/Chameleon/README.md

 # Chameleon
-Movie and TV Show Scanner
+Movie and TV Show Scanner for Android